raimad.BoundPoint

 rai.typing.Proxy

-The bound proxy (not this BoundPoint!) is returned
+The bound proxy (not this BoundPoint!) is returned to allow chaining methods.

 def move(self, x: float, y: float) -> 'rai.typing.Proxy':